- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (05 Aug, 06 Aug, 07 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (05 Aug, 06 Aug, 07 Aug).

 IIA.
-Geophysical Activity Summary 03/2100Z to 04/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 405 km/s at 03/2104Z.
-Total IMF reached 6 nT at 03/2301Z.
-The maximum southward component of Bz reached -4 nT at 03/2351Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 121 pfu.
+Geophysical Activity Summary 03/2100Z to 04/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 779 km/s at 04/0134Z.
+Total IMF reached 5 nT at 04/0410Z.
+The maximum southward component of Bz reached -4 nT at 04/0406Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 946 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (05 Aug, 06 Aug) and quiet to active levels on day three (07 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (05 Aug) and quiet levels on days two and three (06 Aug, 07 Aug).

 III.
 Event probabilities 05 Aug-07 Aug